Charlie9009/CI_PP5_INSTRUMENTA/README.md

 ## Project goals

-* The goal of this project is for the site owner to practice Django and to create a News Blog for other users.
+* The goal of this project is for the site owner to practice Django and implement a working ecommerce site.

 ## User experience

 ### Target audience

-* This site is targeted towards people who would like to share news.
+* This site is targeted towards musicians and beginners.

 ### User stories